Yadvichuk/video_search_engine/README.md

                                 ("description",your_description)
                           ]) # It tooks about 25 seconds depends on video duration print(result.status_code)
-# 200 -- OK, you can parse JSON
-# 504 -- Endpoint is down, ask me in direct messages
-# 500 -- Bad request, check your parameters
 result = result.json()
 print(result['result']) # ok or fail
 if 'error' in result: